How to Save 10000 in a Year

 - Fees for subscription services you no longer use

-Grey charges suck because you could be saving that money instead.
-But there’s a simple way to get rid of them.
+Grey charges can drain your budget but there’s a simple way to get rid of them.

-You can use the Trim Financial Manager to find these hidden expenses to your bank or credit card accounts and cancel them.
+You can use the Trim Financial Manager to find these hidden expenses charged to your debit card or credit card accounts and cancel them.

 Trim will go over your transaction history with a fine-toothed comb to find any grey charges or recurring subscription fees that you don’t need.
 And Trim will also cancel them for you, saving you money and time to boot.

-If you don’t have time to call up your insurance company, cable company, cellphone company or other billers, there’s an easy fix.
+If you don’t have time to call up insurance companies, the cable company, your cell phone company or other billers, there’s an easy fix.

-So I cancelled my contract and switched to a prepaid phone instead.
+So I canceled my contract and switched to a prepaid phone instead.

-And if you’re trying to save 10k in a year, an extra $2100 could go a long way toward making progress.
+If you’re serious about how to save 10000 in a year, an extra $2100 could go a long way toward making progress.

 Tello offers family plans for under $50 a month and they have a great selection of phones to choose from.
 You can read about my experience using Tello or head to the Tello website to compare plan pricing.